getodk/docs/odk2-src/getting-started-2-user.rst

 .. _using-odk-2:

-A major goal of these ODK 2 tools was to eliminate the need for any software engineering skills (for example: Java programming, Android software development environment, source code version control systems) when designing data management applications.
+A major goal of these ODK-X tools was to eliminate the need for any software engineering skills (for example: Java programming, Android software development environment, source code version control systems) when designing data management applications.
 The skills required to build a data management application range from scripting a form definition in XLSX (similar to constructing ODK Collect forms using XLSX files processed by the XLSForm tool), to simple web programming -- modifying boilerplate HTML and JavaScript for custom presentations of the collected data.
 Advanced web programmers can also easily implement entirely custom web pages.

-The ODK 2 tools are intended to address limitations of the existing tool set.
-The 2 Tool Suite consists of:
+The ODK-X tools are intended to address limitations of the existing tool set.
+The ODK-X Tool Suite consists of:

 - :doc:`survey-intro` - a data collection application based upon HTML, CSS, and JavaScript.
 - :doc:`tables-intro` - a data collection and visualization application running on your device.
 TODO: note difference betweeen survey and tables